Who is Papi Rapolai?

-My grounding came from seeing my mother leave a man and decided to go back to school to study and become a nurse and work her way up.
-Growing up in the Mafikeng while it was still called Bophuthatswana we were somehow protected from apartheid.
+My grounding came from seeing my mother leave a man and deciding to go back to school to study and become a nurse and work her way up.
+Growing up in the Mafikeng, while it was still called Bophuthatswana, we were somehow protected from apartheid.

 How did you get into the industry?

-I was just looking for a job when I finished studying B.A Admin and Economics at RAU University (now the University of Johannesburg).
-My sister would send me whatever was available and I applied for a data capturing job at Nedbank and got it.
+I was just looking for a job when I finished studying for a BA Admin and Economics at RAU University (now the University of Johannesburg).
+My sister would send me whatever jobs were available and I applied for a data capturing job at Nedbank and got it.

 That’s how I got into banking in 1999.
 I used to wear a suit and tie everyday as a data capturer.
-I was moved to the bank branch side through the graduate programme by the coolest guy I have ever met, Paul Tutor.
+I was moved to the bank branch side, through their graduate programme, by the coolest guy I have ever met, Paul Tutor.
 From there I moved to a product development environment and then to marketing.
 I was the guy you met when you walked into a bank and did most of the car financing for my friends.

-From there I became a product manager and then an executive assistant to executive director.
-Eventually I ended up working for Edcon as Head of Credit Financial Services, my experience where my banking and retail experience was a strength.
+From there I became a product manager and then an executive assistant to the executive director.
+Eventually I ended up working for Edcon as head of credit financial services, where my my banking and retail experience were a strength.